Inclusion body myositis

-Physiotherapy is not able to make weak muscles strong again.
-However, appropriate exercises can help to maximise the efficiency of the relatively unaffected muscles.
+Physiotherapy and exercise will help to get the most out of weakened muscles.
+Targeting muscle groups not involved in the disease can also help to keep people with IBM mobile.
 When walking is affected physiotherapists can advise on walking aids (sticks etc).
 Physiotherapists can also teach people how to transfer between chairs, beds and wheelchairs if and when they become necessary.

 Occupational therapists (OTs) can provide advice and equipment to assist in tasks that become increasingly difficult with weakened muscles.
 More than any other professional they are in a position to provide valuable help in overcoming the everyday practical problems that IBM patients face.
 Typically they will observe a patient in their own home before advising on strategies, aids and equipment.
 Examples include cutlery with chunky handles to make gripping easier, aids to help stair climbing and advice on bathing or showering difficulties.
 OTs are employed in hospitals and by Social Services.
 Referral to OTs can be made by hospital doctors, GPs or patients themselves through Social Services.

 Speech therapists also have expertise in swallowing difficulties (dysphagia).
 In some IBM patients weakened swallowing muscles may cause dysphagia.
 This may cause fragments of food or drink to enter the windpipe resulting in coughing after meals or chest infections.
 Some IBM patients reduce their intake resulting in significant weight loss.
 Speech therapists can advise on strategies to help swallowing.
 Occasionally it is necessary to use other techniques to give adequate nutrition.